Asynchronous Exclusive Selection: Introduction

-We restrict our attention to \emph{one-time} renaming problems in which each contending process needs to acquire a name from the very beginning of an execution, and no name is ever released to be possibly reused.
-Time complexity is measure by \emph{local steps}, which is the maximum number of steps a process takes before achieving a state required by the problem.
+We restrict our attention to \emph{one-time} renaming problems in which processes that will contend to acquire new names are designated at the start of an execution, and no new name is ever released and reused.
+Time performance is measure by the number of \emph{local steps}, which is a maximum number of steps a process takes before halting in a final state.

 In the problem Store\&Collect, some $k$ processes perform two operations \texttt{Store} and \texttt{Collect}.
-The \texttt{Store} operation by a process $p$ proposes a value, and \texttt{Collect} results in learning all values proposed by processes, one value per process.
+The \texttt{Store} operation by a process~$p$ proposes a value, and \texttt{Collect} results in returning a \emph{view}, which is a collection of pairs $(p,v)$ where $p$ is the original name of a process that proposed a value~$v$ before the return of \texttt{Collect}, but not a stale one replaced before the invocation of \texttt{Collect}.
+The semantics of this problem under asynchrony is well determined by referring to a collection of read-write registers, one register assigned to each process.
+In order to propose a value, a process writes its original name and that value in its register.
+In order to collect, a process reads once each register storing a pair consisting of a value proposed by a process and its name, in arbitrary order of registers, and includes each such a read pair in the view.